agateau/blog/2013/09/13/lenovo-x1-carbon-cpu-speed/index.md

 tags: [Lenovo, Tips, Power management]
 title: "Running the Lenovo X1 Carbon at full speed when compiling"
 summary: |
-    Describes some tweaks I had to make to get my laptop to run at full speed when compiling
+    Describes some tweaks I had to make to get my laptop to run at full speed when compiling.

 As you may remember, I got myself a shiny new laptop.
 With every new laptop comes a series of tweaks one has to apply to make the most of it.
 I already blogged about [the changes I made to the keyboard layout][kb].
 But there was actually a more serious issue: that laptop was slow!